TAbdiukov/CCSP-Mnemonics/README.md

 (same as CISSP, plus):

 Cloud site - much more cost-effective than hot site, however, takes longer to reallocate to.
+Is a viable replacement to Hot and Warm sites.

 ### Uptime Institute: Availability tiers